Web Analytics Strategy Part 1: Understanding the Importance of URL Tagging

 • SEO Focused Campaigns performed statistically better than PPC Focused Campaigns

-• Notice how clicks will be recorded by Google Analytics
+• Clicks will be recorded by Google Analytics

 • In this example we used the same URL for every Campaign (A URL shortening service was used for Twitter which shrunk www.evereffect.com so that it would fit properly within the tweets.)